How Much Does A House Extension Cost in 2024?

 Side-return Extension Cost

-Properties with a small amount of space at the side of their home which is used to store bins, bikes, and more may benefit from a side return extension.
+Properties with a small amount of space at the side of their home, which might be currently used to store bins and bikes, may benefit from a side return extension.

 The table below sets out the different costs of basic, average, and premium side-return extensions.